-We all have an in-built ability to grow and develop in order to reach our potential but this can get distorted or interrupted by our experiences.
-Counselling is an opportunity to reconnect with our potential, explore what matters most and understand ourselves better.
+We all have an in-built ability to grow and develop in order to reach our potential but this can get distorted or interrupted by our life experiences.
+Counselling is an opportunity to reconnect with our potential and explore what matters most.

 The relationship between counsellor and client is fundamental to therapy.
 I offer an accepting, understanding and genuine relationship, and a space that is yours.
 Counselling can give you a rare experience of being truly listened to without judgement.

 I am a registered member of the BACP and adhere to the BACP Ethical Framework.
 This ensures I work responsibly and professionally, and follow the code of conduct outlined in the framework.
 For example, I receive regular clinical supervision to critically reflect on my work with clients and all aspects of my counselling practice.